-- Insert USB drive into the USB port on the switcher.
+- 1. Insert USB drive into the USB port on the frame or control panel.
 Wait 5 seconds after inserting the USB drive before using it. - 2.
 Press MENU > System > NEXT > NEXT > Diag Tests. - 3.
-Press NEXT. - 4.
-Press the Copy Logs knob to copy the switcher logs to the USB drive.
+Press NEXT > Copy Logs. - 4.
+Press Frame or Panel to copy the logs file to the USB drive installed into the frame or control panel.